-Did The U.S. Threaten Ecuador Over A Breastfeeding Resolution?
+Trump Administration Denies Threatening Ecuador Over A Breastfeeding Resolution

 After this period of confusion, Russia actually ended up introducing a resolution about breastfeeding.
 "It was Russia that stepped in and introduced the resolution, but even then the U.S. went around the sort of procedural norms and introduced a competing resolution which required sort of a two-day meeting to hammer out the differences between the resolutions," Jacobs told NPR.

 "It was very bureaucratic and complicated and in the end, the U.S. largely failed to change the resolution," Jacobs added.
-He said his report is based on interviews with more than a dozen participants in the talks, and "many of whom requested anonymity because they feared retaliation from the United States."
+He said his report is based on interviews with more than a dozen participants in the talks, "many of whom requested anonymity because they feared retaliation from the United States."

 Such chaos is unusual at this type of meeting, according to Zehner.
 "It's supposed to move pretty smoothly because all of this work has been done in advance," she said.

-The World Health Organization said it could not comment on exchanges between different delegations, but stressed its support for breastfeeding: "Exclusive breastfeeding for the first six months is one of the most effective ways to ensure child health and survival."
-If all children under six months were exclusively breastfed, WHO said it thinks "about 820,000 child lives would be saved every year."
+The World Health Organization said it could not comment on exchanges between different delegations but stressed its support for breastfeeding: "Exclusive breastfeeding for the first six months is one of the most effective ways to ensure child health and survival."
+If all children under 6 months were exclusively breastfed, WHO said, it thinks "about 820,000 child lives would be saved every year."

 NPR could not independently confirm that the U.S. threatened Ecuador or any other country over this resolution.
 If true, it's not clear how the threats were communicated, though the Times states that an official from Ecuador claimed the U.S. Embassy in Quito was involved.
 The embassy did not respond to NPR's request for comment.